 A number of elements go into making framing work.
 Nothing in your frame should be random or accidental, and every aspect should add up to telling the most compelling story you can.
 I’m not saying you shouldn’t leave some room for spontaneity because you should, but spontaneity and randomness shouldn’t be your default style.

 And what goes into your frame is even more important with shorts than with feature films.
-So, be very cautious what makes into the frame and what doesn’t.
+So, be very cautious about what makes into the frame and what doesn’t.
 Shorts films are always time-limited, so use whatever time you have wisely to be able to convey your story.

 If your frame is confusing and full of random contradictions, your audience will also be confused and lost in the story.
 It is worth spending time studying other filmmakers work and other films to see how each frame tells a story and moves the story forward.
 Take your time planning your shot; don’t rush the process; it is always worth being over-prepared than underprepared.